Trif3ctal/Trif3ctal/README.md

-im 14 and trying to learn coding
+im 15 and learning to program blah blahj